jpnewman/my-jekyll-website/cv.md

 - Maintained Ruby and MSBuild scripts.
 - Developed a Ruby application that created a Graphviz DOT graph of Microsoft Visual Studio ```*.sln```, ```*.csproj```, ```*.dbproj``` dependencies and displayed in via a JQuery website that allowed node selection and filtering.
 - Introduced the use of NuGet for dependencies management and deployment.
+- Used HashiCorp Terraform to deploy AWS and VMware architecture.
+- Used HashiCorp Packer to create custom AWS AMI and VMware templates.

 ## PopCap Games International : 2007 — 2012